computational-imaging/nlos-dlct/README.md

 Questions can be addressed to [Sean Young](mailto:sean0@stanford.edu)

 ## tl;dr
-Clone the git repo, download the datasets from our project webpage, and run `blkfltdemo.m` in Matlab.
+Clone the git repo, download the datasets from our project webpage, and run `dlctdemo.m` in Matlab.